Iceland In October: What To Expect & Why It’s The Best Time To Go

 Did we make the right choice?
 Absolutely!
 There are so many reasons why Iceland in October is fabulous.
 Before we delve into what you need to know about visiting Iceland in October, here are just a few reasons why it is a great time of year to go:

 - The flights to Iceland in October are relatively cheap, even during the school holidays because it’s not a traditional school holiday destination.
+Check out Easyjet and Skyscanner for the best flights.

-- You’re just entering into Northern Lights season so although seeing the Northern Lights in Iceland in October cannot be guaranted, you will stand a better chance of seeing them than if you visit during the summer months.
+- You’re just entering into Northern Lights season so although seeing the Northern Lights in Iceland in October cannot be guaranteed, you will stand a better chance of seeing them than if you visit during the summer months.

 - October is one of the least busy months in Iceland in terms of tourist numbers so you will encounter smaller crowds, even at the most popular waterfalls in Iceland like Seljalandsfoss.